sebas77/svelto-ecs-inspector-unity/readme.md

 Compatible only with Unity 2021.3 and above

-* copy the UnityDLL~/AkroGame.ECS.Analyzer.dll and meta file (important too) and copy them in your project asset folder (compiled from https://github.com/akrogame/svelto-ecs-inspector)
+* copy the UnityDLL~/AkroGame.ECS.Analyzer.dll and meta file (important too) and copy them in your project asset folder (compiled from https://github.com/akrogame/svelto-ecs-inspector).
+This dll may need the package https://github.com/merryyellow/code-analysis-3-11 installed too (Microsoft.CodeAnalysis.CSharp dependency)
 * then install the Unity package https://github.com/James-Frowen/SimpleWebTransport in your Unity project using Svelto.
 Follow the readme instructions to install the unity package
 * then install this repo package from the github source: git@github.com:sebas77/svelto-ecs-inspector-unity.git
 * then in your main context add the line